BijbelQuiz/BijbelQuiz/docs/ANALYTICS.md

 We use the `posthog_flutter` package to send events to PostHog.
 This allows us to understand how users interact with the app, identify areas for improvement, and make data-driven decisions.

+Users can opt out of analytics collection through a setting in the app's settings screen.

 ## AnalyticsService

 The `AnalyticsService` is a wrapper around the `posthog_flutter` package that provides a simple interface for tracking events.
 It is located in `app/lib/services/analytics_service.dart`.